Dart Notes

 A

-object represents an operator or identifier declared in a Dart program.
-We might never need to use symbols, but they’re invaluable for APIs that refer to identifiers by name, because minification changes identifier names but not identifier symbols.1 2
+Symbolobject represents an operator or identifier declared in a Dart program.
+We might never need to use symbols, but they’re invaluable for APIs that refer to identifiers by name, because minification changes identifier names but not identifier symbols.1 2#radix #bar

 Functions